 For women with exceptionally large fibroids, surgery may be the only option for relief.
 The skilled team of gynecological surgeons at Premier Women’s Care of Southwest Florida can remove the fibroid or fibroids either by myomectomy or hysterectomy.
 A myomectomy takes only the fibroid and leaves the healthy tissue of the uterus.
 It is therefore a good option for women who want to have children after treatment, as they can still become pregnant after a myomectomy.
 In more severe cases, we can perform a hysterectomy, or removal of the uterus, often using minimally invasive surgery.
 A hysterectomy, which sometimes also involves removal of the ovaries, leaves a woman unable to have children, but will ensure that no more fibroids will grow.

 To learn more about uterine fibroids and treatment, you can request a new patient appointment online.
 If you are already an established patient, you can book online through the patient portal.
-Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers, Cape Coral or Lehigh Acres.
+Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers or Cape Coral.